• Skip to primary navigation

 Frying marinated oyster mushrooms

 1. Take a frying pan or a skillet and heat it to high heat.
 Add the marinated oyster mushrooms in one layer (work in batches if you plan to make more servings).
-The amount in the recipe card is for 2 servings, which can fit well usually in one large skillet.
+The amount in the recipe card is for 2 servings, which can fit in one large skillet.

 2. Stir with a spatula and fry the shredded oyster mushrooms until nice and crispy.
 It took us about 10-15 minutes tops.
-Add a dash of (1 tsp) olive oil if the oyster mushroom if it feels too dry.
+Add a dash of (1 tsp) olive oil if the oyster mushroom feels too dry.
 Don’t they look deliciously crispy in the below photo?

 Crispy brown oyster mushroom shreds in a frying pan from above.

-Preparing the ingredients
+Preparing the other ingredients

 • Peel and chop the onion.